-A boxcar filled with gold would weigh 4,000 tons, about the same as a modern coast-guard cutter, and exactly the same as Unexpected Finger, when she was first sighted approaching Earth.
+A boxcar filled with gold would weigh 4,000 tons.
+This is about the weight of a modern coast-guard cutter, and in a remarkable coincidence, the same mass as the Unexpected Finger, when she was sighted approaching Earth.

-Now, I am not saying Finger rammed the Earth.
+Now, I am not saying the Finger rammed the Earth.
 That would be a spoiler.
-But just, you know, out of curiosity, if she did ram the Earth, how bad would it be?
+But hypothetically, if she did ram the Earth, how bad would it be?

-The destructive power of a bullet depends mainly on its kinetic energy, determined by its mass and velocity.
-Finger's mass was 4000 tons, and its velocity was 0.2c.
+A bullet's destructive power depends mainly on its kinetic energy, determined by its mass and velocity.
+The finger's mass was 4000 tons, and its velocity was 0.2c.

-Wait, did I say 0.2c?
-That is pretty fast.
-Is Wasp a sci-fi fairy tale that assumes magical technology?
+Wow, 0.2c?
+That's pretty fast.
+Does this mean Gaia's Wasp is a sci-fi fairy tale that assumes magical technology?

-No. Finger relies on two technical innovations: A photon rocket (a simple if idealized concept routinely analyzed in physics classrooms) and an unspecified means to make heat, the simplest form of energy.
-In other respects, Finger is primitive.
-Electronic computers?
-We don't need no computers.
+No. The Unexpected Finger relies on only two technical innovations: A photon rocket (an idealized concept routinely analyzed in physics classrooms) and an unspecified means to make heat.
+In other respects, the Finger is primitive.
+For example, she has no electronic computers.
 Computers are for pussies.
-But we really could use a decent flashlight.
+But her crew could use a decent flashlight.